jkalonji/AI_Financial_Agents_Tutorial/README.md

 **Financial Data Assistant**

-This README explains a Python script that creates an AI-powered financial data assistant.
-The assistant can answer questions about stock prices, financial news, and other market-related information.
+This assistant can answer questions about stock prices, financial news, and other market-related information.

 *What Does This Code Do?*